Wedding of Nicholas II and Alexandra Feodorovna: Engagement

 On 19 April 1894, Tsarevich Nicholas was at the wedding of Ernest Louis, Grand Duke of Hesse, to their mutual cousin, Victoria Melita of Saxe-Coburg and Gotha.
 Nicholas had also obtained permission from his parents, Tsar Alexander III and Empress Maria Feodorovna, to propose to Ernst's younger sister, Princess Alix of Hesse and by Rhine, one of the favorite granddaughters of Queen Victoria.
 The Emperor and Empress had initially been opposed to the match.
 However, Nicholas, who had first met Alix a decade earlier in St. Petersburg when Alix's sister, Princess Elisabeth of Hesse and by Rhine, married Nicholas's uncle, Grand Duke Sergei Alexandrovich, was not to be dissuaded.
 Furthermore, Tsar Alexander's health was beginning to fail.

 Shortly after arriving in Coburg, Nicholas proposed to Alix.
 However, Alix, who was a devout Lutheran, rejected Nicholas's proposal, as in order to marry the heir to the throne, she would have to convert to Russian Orthodoxy.
-However, Alix's cousin, Kaiser Wilhelm II, who had been at the wedding along with their grandmother, Queen Victoria, came to speak to her, insisting that it was her duty to marry Nicholas, despite her religious scruples.
+Nonetheless, Alix's cousin, Kaiser Wilhelm II, who had been at the wedding along with their grandmother, Queen Victoria, came to speak to her, insisting that it was her duty to marry Nicholas, despite her religious scruples.
 Elizabeth also spoke with her, insisting that there were not that many differences between Lutheranism and Orthodoxy.
 At the prompting of the kaiser, Nicholas proposed for the second time, and she accepted.

 On 1 November 1894, Alexander III died at Maley Palace, Livadia, aged forty-nine, leaving twenty-six-year-old Nicholas as tsar of Russia.
 The following day, Alix, who had arrived at Livadia several days earlier in order to receive the dying tsar's blessing, was received into the Russian Orthodox Church as Grand Duchess Alexandra Feodorovna.
 Alix had apparently expressed her wish to take the name Catherine, but decided to take the name Alexandra on Nicholas's request.

-On 18 November, after nearly two weeks of Orthodox liturgies, and a procession from the Crimea to St. Petersburg, via Moscow, Nicholas's father was interred at the Peter and Paul Fortress.
+On 18 November, after nearly two weeks of Orthodox liturgies, and a procession from Crimea to St. Petersburg, via Moscow, Nicholas's father was interred at the Peter and Paul Fortress.